pskelsey/futureCrop/README.md

 # _futureCrops model_

 ## Basic overview
 A desktop app for performing climate change risk assessments in real crop locations in Great Britain.
+* Upload your own data to build a risk model
-* Train / tune / test a Random Forest regression model / classifier from your own data in a few easy clicks.
+* Train, tune & test a Random Forest regression model / classifier in a few easy clicks.
 * Choose a raster distribution of crop species / land use locations to apply your model in, or generate your own landscape.
 * Select a climate variable, a future time-period and month, and pick your greenhouse gas emissions scenario.
 * Define the level of connectivity among grid cell locations, if desired.